Figure skating at the 2006 Winter Olympics – Men's singles

+The figure skating events at the 2006 Winter Olympics were held at the Palavela in Turin, Italy.

 Men's single skating was contested during the figure skating events at the 2006 Winter Olympics.

 This individual event was structured in a similar manner to the pairs event, with a short program and a free skating.
 30 skaters entered the short program, but only the top 24 competitors continued to the free skating.

 The 2002 Olympic champion Alexei Yagudin from Russia did not defend his title because he announced retirement in 2003.
 On the other hand, reigning World Champion Stéphane Lambiel from Switzerland did compete.

 The clear favorite before the competition was three-time world champion Evgeni Plushenko, who withdrew from the 2005 World Championships due to injury.
 Reigning world champion Stéphane Lambiel was considered Plushenko's main competition for the gold.
 Other notable competitors coming into the event included Canadians Jeffrey Buttle (the reigning world silver medalist) and Emanuel Sandhu, France's Brian Joubert, Japan's Daisuke Takahashi, and the strong American team of Johnny Weir, Evan Lysacek (reigning world bronze medalist), and Matt Savoie.